blaenk/blaenk.github.io/provider/notes/rust.markdown

 draw_all([circle as Box<Drawable>, rectangle as Box<Drawable>])
 ```

-The three storage classes enforce a set of traits that their contents must fulfill in order to be packaged up in a trait object for that storage class:

-* contents of `Box<owned>` traits must fulfill the `Send` bound
-* contents of `@managed` traits must fulfill the `'static` bound
-* contents of `&reference` traits are not constrained by any bound

-Trait objects automatically fulfill their respective trait bounds.
-This can be overridden by specifying a list of bounds on the trait type, such as `Box<Trait:Send+Freeze>` which indicates that contents must fulfill `Send` and `Box<Freeze>`.

 Traits can inherit from other traits, so that the traits they inherit from are referred to as _supertraits_.
 This means that for any type to implement the derived trait, it must also implement the supertrait:

 ``` rust